Taxi vehicle test

 - valid taxi insurance

 The inspection will also look at axle weight, the tyre load capacity, and the seating plan format.
-This is not an exhaustive list of requirements.
+This is not an exhaustive list.
 For more information you can contact any DVA test centre.

-More information on the new taxi licence test requirements, including information on grandfather rights and M1 type approval, is available at the links below:
+You can find more information on the new taxi licence test rules, including information on grandfather rights and M1 type approval, in the taxi manual below:

 - Taxi Assessment Guide (Class A and D only)